Shresth72/resale_hub_ms/README.md

 serverless plugin install --name serverless-plugin-typescript
 ```

-- Now, we can create routes by using route handlers and binding them to the serverless.yaml file functions.
-So, on spinning up the serverless server, when we request for a specific route, it calls that binded route handler function and returns the results according to the method specified.
+- Now, we can create routes by using route handlers and binding them to the `serverless.yml` file functions.
+So, on spinning up the serverless server, when we request for a specific route, it calls that bound route handler function and returns the results according to the method specified.

 `serverless.yml`